 Woof, woof!
-Now that you’ve got an idea what to look for, we can move to selecting that one perfect floor for your little pup.
+Now that you’ve got an idea of what to look for, we can move to select that one perfect floor for your little pup.

-The floors come in sheets and tiles as well as in all colours and patterns including different hardwood species and natural stone.
-Vinyl flooring is definitely a great alternative for those pet owners, who want to get hardwood floor but would like something more durable.
+The floors come in sheets and tiles as well as in all colors and patterns including different hardwood species and natural stone.
+Vinyl flooring is definitely a great alternative for those pet owners, who want to get a hardwood floor but would like something more durable.

-Pros & cons for human: Easy to clean, can mimic natural materials but real hardwood still looks better.
+Pros & cons for humans: Easy to clean, can mimic natural materials but real hardwood still looks better.